relojban/relojban-book/README.md

 The metadata tags used are the standard ones from DocBook, with the addition of some customized tags, described in [`README-tags.md`](README-tags.md), that are converted into DocBook-compliant tags as a pre-processing step.

 From the DocBook sources, various outputs can be derived.
 The building process curently supports an XHTML output (with CSS styling) organized as one page per chapter (i.e. "chunked"); an output consisting of a single XHTML file; and a PDF output (created from the XHTML using the Prince PDF generator).
-These three outputs correspond to the files available for display and download on the website: <https://www.relojban.org/learn/>.
+These three outputs correspond to the files available for display and download on the [Relojban website](https://www.relojban.org/learn/).

 ## Building from Sources